Ed Wilson: Career

 In the early 1990s, Ed Wilson was a sales executive at Columbia TriStar Television Distribution specializing in syndication.
 He befriended colleague Bob Cook, and together, they helped syndicate Ricki Lake and Seinfeld off-network.
 In 1994, Wilson and Cook struck a partnership with station group A. H. Belo, opening up their own syndication studio, MaXaM Entertainment.

 Despite being a small distribution company, MaXam was geared towards handling off-network sales for the major studios.
 In MaXam's first season, the studio distributed a talk show called “J & I,” weekend series “PSI Factor: Chronicles of the Paranormal,” “Extremists” with volleyball star Gabriel Reece and a Hall of Fame movie package on the Hallmark Channel.
 At the end of 1995, A. H. Belo executives initiated the sale of MaXam to CBS that would finalize in January 1996.

-In 1994, Wilson founded his own syndication company, MaXaM Entertainment, in partnership with A.H.
-Belo Corp.
-The company was sold to CBS in January 1996 at which time Wilson was named president and chief operating officer of CBS Enterprises and Entertainment.
+On February 11, 1996, Wilson was named president and chief operating officer of CBS Enterprises and Entertainment.
 Domestic and international sales of CBS network programming, as well as production of original programming for syndication and cable were Wilson’s responsibilities.

-On February 11, 1996, CBS hired Wilson to create and helm CBS Enterprises and Entertainment as president and chief operating officer.
-In addition to directing the domestic and international sales of CBS network programming, he was responsible for production of original programming for syndication and cable.
-In July, 2000, Wilson opted not to renew his contract with CBS and to pursue other opportunities.
+In July, 2000, Wilson opted not to renew his contract with CBS to pursue other opportunities.